srz-zumix/gh-activity-report/README.md

       --state        string             Filter based on state: {open|closed}
   -w, --web                             Open the search query in the web browser

+account filter: Default --auther @me, if not specified bellow
+                Account filters can be specified multiple times.
-account filter: default --auther @me, if not specified bellow --assignee         string             Filter by assignee --author           string             Filter by author --involves         string             Filter based on involvement of user
+                In that case, it becomes an OR condition --assignee         string             Filter by assignee --author           string             Filter by author --involves         string             Filter based on involvement of user